tomcritchlow/tomcritchlow.github.io/_posts/2015-09-03-nycblogclub.md

 --

-A debt of gratidue is owed to Gary Chou for building wonderful feedback loops through his Orbital program.
+A debt of gratitude is owed to Gary Chou for building wonderful feedback loops through his Orbital program.
 Read more about what he's up to in his post [Scaling Caring Through Networks](http://blog.garychou.com/post/126917792257/scaling-caring-through-networks).
 The whole reason I'm running this group via Trello is because of Gary[^2].

 --